Today we have a story all about joining in, what it is like to be left out, how to share things and attention, and how to cope with bossy people!

 Or, make a photo diary of the day with your child to tell everyone about later!

 An old favourite today that is great for developing ideas of up and down, finger movements, learning about weather …

 But most children will want to know about the creepy crawlies, so we have some ideas for how you can explore that too!

 Remember it does not matter if you sing like a drainpipe – your child will love to do this song with you.
-Words and actions are on the sheet, or you can find them on this link too
+Words and actions are on the sheet, or you can find them on

 What if there was a way, by just playing and having fun, we could help children learn more words, build concentration and develop more ideas and concepts?
 A way that involves no effort at all?

 There is!
 And this is where the Question Mark Muncher can help.

 many questions!
 But they don’t actually learn that much from them.

 Instead, if we make comments and say what we see – and then wait for and build on their responses – then they learn a lot and the play is even more fun for everyone.

 So today’s idea is just to play.
 But to be careful with questions.
 This can be very tricky for adults as we are often in the habit of asking lots of them.